-- Pay attention in meetings.
-Checking your emails and texts while someone is presenting is stunningly rude, albeit not at all uncommon.
-Don’t be that person.
+- Show up as promised, and pay attention in meetings.
+Checking your emails and texts (we all know there is a high likelihood they aren’t even work related) while someone is presenting is stunningly rude, albeit not at all uncommon.
+Just don’t be that person.

-- If you are in the business of teaching others how to lead, then lead generously and throughtfully yourself.
-If you train others in the use of social media, set a good example.
+- If you are in the business of teaching others how to build relationships, develop clients and lead people, then do so wisely, generously and throughtfully yourself.
 Promote others, not just yourself, and not only when they promote you.
+Listen.
+Help.
 Strive for authenticity and generosity.
 It’s good business, and it’s a wonderful way to live.